evanarlian/kaggle-aimo2/README.md

 * awq is much faster than unsloth dynamic quants (bnb).
 On my machine, r1 1.5b, bs 16: awq (1423 tok/s) while bnb (399 tok/s).
 Need further investigation.
 * [math-verify](https://github.com/huggingface/Math-Verify) by huggingface for parsing math, but fails on this latex -> `\\left\\lfloor 100 \\sqrt{2} \\right\\rfloor`.
 Answer should be 141.
 * found out that using english prompt is better than using both english and chinese prompt (22 vs 17 score respectively).
 I removed the chinese prompt
+* make sure vllm's `--max-seq-len-to-capture` covers your token range.
+Helps a little bit since the model does not fallback to eager execution.
+TODO try on kaggle's gpu
+* stop at </ think>, this is because the llm sometimes tried to make the answer presentable to the user, which can be long
+* use temp 1.0 (default) because it will speed up a lot